eclipse-che4z/che-che4z-explorer-for-endevor/README.md

    - If your connection does not include credentials during the first session of Explorer for Endevor, you are prompted to enter credentials.
    - Passwords with 9 or more characters are treated as a _passphrase_ by the server and are case-sensitive.

-Your new connection is now available in the tree.
+Your new connection is now available in the Endevor Elements view.

 ### Create an Endevor Inventory Location